nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * To describe UI, React uses elements rather than templates.
-* React's .createElement() method takes in a description of an element and returns a plain JavaScript object. `React.createElement( /* type */, /* props */, /* content */ );` Created elements describe DOM nodes, not HTML.
-When HTML is parsed by browser into DOM, the HTML “element” is called object or node, and HTML attributes become properties of the object/node.
-When passing properties into createElement(), use DOM property name, e.g., className instead of class.
+* React's `React.createElement()` method takes in a description of an element and returns a plain JavaScript object. `React.createElement( /* type */, /* props */, /* content */ );` Created elements describe DOM nodes, not HTML.
+When HTML is parsed by browser into DOM, the HTML "element" is called object or node, and HTML attributes become properties of the object/node.
+When passing properties into `React.createElement()`, use DOM property name, e.g., className instead of class.
-* In React the process of deciding what to render is completely decoupled from actually rendering it; the decoupling makes it possible to render things on the server, VR environments
 * ReactDOM is the glue between React and the DOM.
-Its single use is the ReactDOM.render() method to render our element onto a particular area of a page.
+Its single use is the `ReactDOM.render()` method to render our element onto a particular area of a page.
 You can render an element into a DOM node called root.
 Apps built with React typically have a single root DOM node.
-For example, an HTML file may contain a <div> with the following: `<div id='root'></div>` By passing this DOM node into getElementById(), React will end up controlling the entirety of its contents.
+For example, an HTML file may contain a <div> with the following: `<div id="root"></div>` By passing this DOM node into `getElementById()`, React will end up controlling the entirety of its contents.
-* VirtualDOM: When using React's createElement() method, real elements aren't being created; rather, they're objects that describe real DOM nodes.
-To create something in the DOM with createElement(), must render it using  ReactDOM.render().
+* VirtualDOM: When using React's `React.createElement()` method, real elements aren't being created; rather, they're objects that describe real DOM nodes.
+To create something in the DOM with `React.createElement()`, must render it using  `ReactDOM.render()`.

 ### R2D31

 **Today's Progress:** Continued lesson on rendering UI with React.

 **Notes:**
-* React.createElement( type, props, content); creates a single React element of a particular type.
-We'd normally pass in a tag such as a div or span to represent that type, but the content argument can be another React element.
-However, even when .createElement() there are nested elements, it returns just one root element.
+* `React.createElement(type, props, content)` creates a single React element of a particular type.
+We'd normally pass in a tag such as `div` or `span` to represent that type, but the content argument can also be another React element.
+However, even when there are nested elements in `React.createElement()`, it returns just one root element.
-* JSX is a sytax extension to JavaScript that allows us to write JavaScript code that looks more like HTML, which makes describing the nested relationships of elements more simplistic and elegant than many createElement() calls.
+* JSX is a syntax extension to JavaScript that allows us to write JavaScript code that looks more like HTML, which makes describing the nested relationships of elements more simplistic and elegant than many `React.createElement()` calls.
 It is similar to XML, Extensible Markup Language, which is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 XML was designed to store and transport data and to be self-descriptive.
 (A markup language is a system for annotating a document in a way that is syntactically distinguishable from the text.)
 * Whenever you want JSX to evaluate JavaScript, must wrap it in curly braces.
 * React component: